rmarji/AI-Principles-Book/content/chapters/overview.md

 A practical playbook for leaders and professionals to strategically integrate AI and autonomous AI agents into their workflows, build AI agent teams, and design AI-powered organizational structures.

-This book shows how to move beyond simple AI tools to orchestrating networks of AI agents that work together—creating your personal "AI workforce" and revolutionizing team productivity.
+This book shows how to move beyond simple AI tools to orchestrating networks of AI agents that work together-creating your personal "AI workforce" and revolutionizing team productivity.

 ### About the Author